 Geographically, the North American telemedicine market had the highest share in the global telemedicine market in 2021 due to the rising need to reduce growing healthcare costs, increased usage and adoption of telemedicine services by clinicians, development of new technologies, and improved patient acceptance, rising government investments in developing IT and telecommunications infrastructure, the growing dependence of the consumers on the digital services, an increasing number of internet users, and increasing adoption of the smartphones, increasing remote patient monitoring, initiatives by the government, growing focus on improving the quality of care delivered to COVID-19 patients, presence of a well-established telecommunications network.
 All these factors drive the market in this region.
 In addition, the increasing prevalence of diseases, the rising geriatric population in the region, increasing government funding and grants for telemedicine, and the high adoption of advanced healthcare technologies, drive the market in the US.

-The use of telemedicine has improved care management, patients’ quality of life, and reduced healthcare spending.
+The use of telemedicine has improved care management, patients quality of life, and reduced healthcare spending.
 Mobile technology and smartphones make it possible to use lifestyle and clinical applications to promote, develop, and adapt healthy behaviors.
 According to ITU, around 4 billion people were using the internet by the end of 2019.
 Most internet users operate through their smartphones.
 AMD Global Telemedicine Inc. and iTelemed, an organization based in Ontario that provides virtual healthcare solutions, in August 2020 to serve the healthcare requirements of Canada's marginalized populations during the COVID-19 pandemic.
-During the pandemics, the telemedicine market has tremendous growth.
+During the pandemic, the telemedicine market has had tremendous growth.

 KEY MARKET PLAYERS

-Promising Companies playing an active role in the North American telemedicine market profiled in this report are AMD Global Telemedicine, CISCO Systems, Inc., Medtronic, Inc., GE Healthcare (U.K.), and Honeywell Lifesciences, Philips Healthcare, McKesson Corp, Aerotel Medical Systems, CardioComm, and Cerner Corporation.
+Promising Companies playing an active role in the North American telemedicine market profiled in this report are AMD Global Telemedicine, CISCO Systems, Inc., Medtronic, Inc., GE Healthcare (U.K.), Honeywell Lifesciences, Philips Healthcare, McKesson Corp, Aerotel Medical Systems, CardioComm, and Cerner Corporation.